 Are some of the knives in your kitchen dull?
 Does it take you too much effort to cut your tomatoes?
 Instead of spending money to have your knives sharpened by someone else, you can buy a simple knife sharpener that’ll save you lots of headaches and money.
 This article on the best knife sharpener will walk you through the best knife sharpeners for specific types of knives as well as for general use.
-The best knife sharpener for kitchen knives does not need to leave a polished edge as a knife sharpener for survival knives.
+The best knife sharpener for kitchen knives does not need to leave a polished edge like a knife sharpener for survival knives.
 If you just want to get your knives sharpened without much work, you can pick from either an electric knife sharpener or a pull through knife sharpener.

 Best Knife Sharpening System for Kitchen Knives and Pocket Knives (Reviews)

-Spyderco, a Golden, Colorado based knife company, makes the best knife sharpening system.
+Spyderco, a Golden, Colorado-based knife company, makes the best knife sharpening system.
 It features two sets of ceramic stones that are attached to a base at preset 15, 20, or 12.5 degrees.
 The ceramic does not need oil or water and works with knives, scissors, fish hooks, darts, and other metal items that requires a sharp blade or point.

 This knife sharpening system has been mentioned as the best knife sharpening system on knife forums, blade forums, survivalist forums, hunting forums, rifle forums, and men’s crafts forums for its ease of use and quality.
 The preset angles and ceramic stones allow you to sharpen kitchen knives without much work and, unlike machine sharpening, you can’t really screw this up.
 The set includes an in-depth instructional DVD that walks you through step by step.
-KnivesPlus.com released this indepth PDF walking you through how to use the Sharpmaker if you want to read about it before you purchase.
+KnivesPlus.com released this in-depth PDF walking you through how to use the Sharpmaker if you want to read about it before you purchase.

 Best Knife Sharpener for Outdoor and Survival Knives (Reviews)

 Unlike kitchen knives, survival knives and outdoor knives need to have a polished blade to maintain their edge during harsh use.
 Because of that, a knife sharpener for a hunting knife tends to have a finer stone.
-Online, most knife enthusiasts and survivalists prefer to sharpen their knives with ceramic by hand at first and, afterwards, finish the edge with leather.
+Online, most knife enthusiasts and survivalists prefer to sharpen their knives with ceramic by hand at first and, afterward, finish the edge with leather.
 KnifeUp agrees and recommends this method.
 Some individuals prefer to use machinery to sharpen their knives and, if skilled, this is a great way to restore a factory edge.
-However, you can easily ruin your knives forever if you are make a mistake during sharpening.
+However, you can easily ruin your knives forever if you make a mistake during sharpening.
 For that reason, machine sharpening is not recommended unless you are experienced — or have some knives you can practice with.

 Lansky, a big name in knife sharpening that has been around since 1979, is a company that provides tons of sharpening tools.
 Their Deluxe 5-Stone Sharpening System has stones ranging from extra-coarse to extra-fine as well as a guide that has preset angles at 17, 20, 25, and 30 degrees so will always be able to restore any blade to its original edge.
 The Lansky website also features a really easy to follow video that walks you through the 3 step process to begin sharpening your knives with their sharpening system.